engula/engula/docs/design.md

 ### Database

-An Engula database consists of four kinds of units: central units, compute units, journal units, and storage units.
+An Engula database consists of a set of units: central units, compute units, journal units, storage units, and background units.
 Units of different databases do not interact with each other at all.
-The relationship between units of a database is as follow:
+The relationship between units within a database can be simplified as follow:

 ![Database Architecture](images/2021-08-01-database-architecture.drawio.svg)